dkblackley/dkblackley.github.io/_posts/2023-05-01-asm-fizzbuzz.md

     int 0x80
 ```

 As you may know, printf takes in as many args as you pass it.
 Here we simply push "%d\n" onto the stack and then the number to print.
 Then after the call trigger, you should see the number pop out.
-We then unconditionally jump to increment_loop, which isn't actually required here as the machine would naturally tick over to that section at after point.
+We then unconditionally jump to increment_loop, which isn't actually required here as the machine would naturally tick over to that section.
 Regardless, it's good practice.
 Let's see if you can't decipher what increment_loop does after reading this article, you may need to look into what the inc operand does.
 Full code below:

 ```assembly